Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select the (none) option on the drop-down menu shown directly below to turn off crash dumps.

 - Then click the OK button.

-So, there are a few ways users can erase crash dumps in Windows, which aren’t especially essential to retain.
-Deleting the crash dumps might free up quite a bit hard drive storage space for some users.
+So, there are a few ways users can erase crash dumps in Windows.
+Deleting the crash dumps might free up quite a bit of hard drive storage space so make sure to do so.

 Let us know which was your method of choice in the comments section below.